mmatteo-hub/SofAR_Assignment1/README.md

 * _Gazebo_: used to simulate the real world the robots move into;
 * _Rviz_: to simulate what the robots see when moving in the environment:
   * for _Rviz_ it is necessary that each robot has its own window, in fact for this software we need to open one window for each robot involved;
-* _ROS2_(Robotics Operative System 2): this is the architecture used to communicate with the robots
+* _ROS2_(Robotics Operative System 2) galactic ([documentation](https://docs.ros.org/en/galactic/index.html)): this is the architecture used to communicate with the robots and let them to communicate between eachother.

 ## <img src="https://user-images.githubusercontent.com/62358773/175919787-96dfd662-af73-4ab6-a6ad-e7049ff1336e.png" width="5%" height="5%"> Program start
-The program is composed of different nodes running at the same time so in order to start the simulation and simplify all the starting process we provided just one executable file to run by `./run.sh` shell command:
+The program is composed of different nodes running at the same time so in order to start the simulation and simplify all the starting process we provided just one executable file to run by `./run.sh` shell command ([code](https://github.com/mmatteo-hub/SofAR_Assignment1/blob/main/run.sh)):
 * the `.sh` file contains:
   * all the necessary _EXPORT_ commands for the simulation of:
     * Gazebo world;